tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

   ![Creating a new Amazon S3 bucket](Images/amazon-s3-create-new-bucket.png)

-* In the "Create bucket" page, first you need to define a new for your bucket.
+* In the "Create bucket" page, first you need to define a name for your bucket.
 Bucket's names are unique across all the Amazon S3 space, so AWS checks the uniqueness of the name you typed before creating it.

 * We will start by creating a private bucket to store the prediction results for our ML models.